 - Texture is more important for certain cooking methods.
 Like using a firmer texture when grilling 12.

-Check out substitutions and a complete comparison between halibut and salmon in my article, Halibut vs Salmon: Which is Better?
+Check out substitutions and a complete comparison with salmon in my article, Salmon: Which is Better?

-The costs for fish will vary depending on how they’re are caught and where they are sold.
+The costs for fish will vary depending on how they’re are caught fishing and where they are sold.
 When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, Mahi Mahi or halibut?
+Therefore, let’s take a close look and find out which one is more expensive.

 Halibut is more expensive than Mahi Mahi.
 The average cost for wild caught Mahi Mahi is $18.99 per pound while the average cost for wild caught halibut is $29.99 per pound.